WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 Some of the statblocks included in this chapter are taken from the Dungeons & Dragons SRD 5.1, following guidelines on copying and modifying SRD content.

-Some of them have been added as is, while others we've adjusted and rebalanced for Warcraft as a campaign setting.
-We did this because we wanted to have as many setting-appropriate creatures as possible, even ones already printed in the SRD, together in one place.
+Some are added as-is while others have been adjusted.
+We did this because we wanted to collect as many setting-appropriate creatures as possible in one place, including ones already printed in the SRD.

-> Keep this here for a bit but move it to the book intro later to clear some space.

 ___
 > ## Ashwing Moth <!-- https://wc5e-cr-calculator.frogvall.com/?0;10;1;2;13;1;0;0;0;0;0;0;0;0;0;0;0;;;;;3;;;;;;;;;;1;;;;;;;;10;;;;;; -->